PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 distinct late-layout targets.
 Their order between the captured late-Concat fanout guard and the following NHWC-Reshape owner remains fixed.

+The immediately following private rank-three layout-shim collapse owner returns one rewrite counter, accepts only ModelIR, and has one direct production occurrence.
+Its result is currently discarded.
+Strict characterization fixes a late NHWC-Reshape target between the captured flatten-HW dictionary and the channel-shuffle/Gather cluster with both optional shuffle families disabled.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes